 Finally, the 3D DAPI image volumes (Z-stacks) generated across FOVs are blended together to construct a stitched volume that is used for nucleus segmentation.

-This algorithm step is only compatible with the Xenium In Situ Gene Expression with Cell Segmentation Staining workflow (CG000749).
+This algorithm step is only compatible for tissues prepared with the Multi-Tissue Stain Mix following the Cell Segmentation Staining workflow (see CG000749 or CG000760).

-There are two additional cycles in the on-instrument analysis workflow to image the cell membrane boundary stains and interior cell stains.
-These occur after the RNA image cycles.
+Two cycles are added to the on-instrument analysis workflow to image the cell membrane boundary stains and interior cell stains.
+These occur after the RNA imaging cycles.

-The cycle 16 and cycle 17 DAPI images are then aligned to the cycle 1 DAPI image so they are in the same coordinate system.
-Next, the background "blanks" images are subtracted from the stain images for each of the multi-tissue stain channels, which helps to offset the effects of autofluorescence.
+The DAPI images from these additional two cycles are then aligned to the cycle 1 DAPI image so they are in the same coordinate system.
+Next, the background "blank" images are subtracted from the stain images for each of the multi-tissue stain channels, which helps to offset the effects of autofluorescence.
 Background subtraction is only performed for the multi-tissue stain images, not the DAPI image.

 This algorithm step is based on multi-focus image fusion techniques* to generate an all-in-focus stitched, 2D projection for each of the stain images (boundary, interior RNA, interior protein; and/or DAPI).
 It includes the following steps: